bdittmer-godaddy/if/README.md

 [Def: Animal]
 The can't take other people rule does nothing when taking an animal.

+[Def: TV]
+A television is a kind of device.
+A television has a number called the channel.
+Understand the channel property as referring to a television.
+Understand "channel" as a television.

 Book 2 - The Main Floor